Eddie Sutton: Arkansas (1974–1985)

 In 1974, Sutton became head coach at the University of Arkansas.
 Inheriting an Arkansas Razorbacks program that had losing records in three of the last four seasons and no postseason appearances since 1958, Sutton compiled a record of 260-75 from 1974 to 1985, including five Southwest Conference regular season championships, nine NCAA Tournament appearances, and a Final Four appearance in 1978.

 His success led Arkansas to expand its home basketball venue, Barnhill Arena, from 5,200 seats to 9,000.
 Sutton also coached a trio of basketball players, all from the state of Arkansas, known as "The Triplets": Ron Brewer, Marvin Delph, and Sidney Moncrief.

 On February 12, 1984, Arkansas had a 65–64 upset win over an undefeated, no. 1 North Carolina team that featured Michael Jordan, Sam Perkins and Brad Daugherty.
 The game took place at the Pine Bluff Convention Center in Pine Bluff, Arkansas, and NBC Sports televised the game nationally.
-Arkansas finished the 1983–84 season with a 23–7 record and no. 8 AP Poll ranking; however, despite being a no. 2 seed in the NCAA tournament, Arkansas lost to 7 seed Virginia 53–51 in overtime.
+Arkansas finished the 1983–84 season with a 23–7 record and no. 8 AP Poll ranking.
+Number 2 seed Arkansas lost to number 7 seed Virginia 53–51 in overtime in the NCAA tournament.
 In Sutton's final season as head coach in 1984–85, Arkansas went 22–13 and qualified for the second round of the NCAA tournament.